For the training of curators across the territory

 CAMPO is the Course for Curators devised, designed and organised on the initiative of the Fondazione per l’Arte Moderna e Contemporanea CRT and the Fondazione Sandretto Re Rebaudengo – thereby completing the training offer of the RES.Ò project.

 The RES.Ò platform was in fact a key interlocutor of the Campo programme in terms of sharing projects and professional skills, thanks to the presence of representatives of the main players in the contemporary art system in Piedmont, a network of institutions and people with whom the students on the course came into close contact, through dedicated visits and meetings.

 Today, the CAMPO programme continues on its own.
 Its uniqueness distinguishes it within the panorama of Italian training provision for contemporary art.
 The proposed formula combines a specialised course with a touring residency, and is structured as an itinerary: starting from the museum, the operational base for training and direct professional experience (150 hours of class lessons); it then develops into a research journey on the move (200 hours of hands-on learning experience) through a rich calendar of studio visits (field trips) to leading Italian and European art institutions, non-profit spaces, galleries and artists’ studios.
 The programme also includes hours for individual study and workshop experiences.

 Since 2015, Goethe-Institut Turin has been a Campo partner and supports the project by promoting lessons, conferences and study trips to Germany.

 At the end of the course, thanks to the support of the two Foundations, up to four work grants are awarded for an internship period with the main players in the sector throughout the Piedmont region.

-The student participants in the tenth edition, CAMPO22, have been selected.
-The course regularly started in January 2022.
+The student participants in the eleventh edition, CAMPO22, have been selected.
+The course regularly started in January 2023.